 I certainly recognize the importance of Ubuntu for popularity of Linux.
 Thanks to Canonical, Linux gained a lot of momentum and became a relatively popular operating system to non-initiated end-users.
 Before, Linux was only intended to nerds.

 Because Ubuntu evolves quickly, many times I've installed it again, in particular on laptops which I can quickly reinstall everything if needed, without taking the risk of losing important stuff.
-At the moment I have Ubuntu installed on a workstation too, so that I can do some software development work on GPUs which specifically depend on Ubuntu, among some other distributions.
-Evolution and innovation demand an operating system (or a distribution) which also evolves quickly.

 But I had bitter experiences.
 Not only those two I've described above, but several others.
 The "upgrade-and-break-stuff" thing happened many, many times.
 The last time was just two months ago, when I was playing with XBMC on a laptop, taking TV feed from my workstation: after the upgrade, it became impossible to watch TV again over the network.